alexvasilikop/Getting_and_cleaning_data_R_project/README.md

 - The original data used for the project
 - The script run_analysis.R
 - A Codebook describing the data, the variables and steps performed
+- The tidy dataset produced by getting and cleaning the data

 ## Start analysis
 To start the analysis simly run